 A. You can try another Multi-Function Printer around Dunwoody — there are 30 across campus and many printers have signs near them that indicate where the nearest alternate printer is.

 If that still doesn’t work, there may be a problem with your ID card.
-Stop down to the IT Help Desk in Green 70 or send an email to firstname.lastname@example.org with your name and the 5-digit number from the back of your ID.
+Stop down to the IT Service Desk in Green 70 or send an email to firstname.lastname@example.org with your name and the 5-digit number from the back of your ID.

 Q. What if I forget my ID card and need to print today?